Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 Clemson Stats and Trends

-- Clemson is 0-2 against the spread and 2-0 overall this season when the team scores more than 10.3 points.
+- When Clemson scores more than 10.3 points, it is 0-2 against the spread and 2-0 overall.

 - This year, the Tigers have turned the ball over five times, one more than the Wolf Pack's takeaways (4).